-Configuring the Alarm Center Modem Follow these instructions if the modem will be connected to an Alarm Center and will answer incoming emails.
-1. Connect the modern to one of the PC's COM ports using a stra
+Configuring the Alarm Center Modem

+Follow these instructions if the modem will be connected to an Alarm Center and will answer incoming emails.

-- 1. Connect the modem to one of the PC's COM ports using a straight through cable. - 2.
-Open a terminal program (HyperTerminal or similar) and configure the communications settings to: - data bits 8 - stop bit 1
+- 1. Connect the modem to one of the PC's COM ports using a straight through cable.

+- 2. Open a terminal program (HyperTerminal or similar) and configure the communications settings to:

+- data bits 8

+- stop bit 1

-- parity none - baud rate 115200. - 3.
-Connect to the modem and type 'AT'.
-This should return 'OK' or '0'. - 4.
-Configure the modem as follows: AT&F0 [Enter] (Reset the modem to factory defaults) ATE0 [Enter] (Disable the modem's echo feature) ATV1 [Enter] (Word responses) ATX4 [Enter] (All response and dial tone and busy signal detection) ATL0 [Enter] (Low speaker volume) ATS0=0 [Enter] (Auto-answer 'Off'; the Alarm Center will answer when required) If the user does not want the speaker left on, use the following 5. command: ATM0 [Enter] (Internal speaker 'Off') Save the configuration so it is used from power-up: 6.
-AT&Y0&W0 [Enter] (Save the configuration and start up on it at power-up) Each command should return 'OK' (word response) or '0' (numeric response).
+- parity none

+- baud rate 115200.

+- 3. Connect to the modem and type 'AT'.
+This should return 'OK' or ·0'.

+- 4. Configure the modem as follows:

+AT&F0 [Enter] (Reset the modem to factory defaults) ATE0 [Enter] (Disable the modem's echo feature)

+ATV1 [Enter] (Word responses)

+ATX4 [Enter] (All response and dial tone and busy signal detection)

+ATL0 [Enter] (Low speaker volume)

+ATS0=0 [Enter] (Auto-answer 'Off'; the Alarm Center will answer when required)

+- 5. If the user does not want the speaker left on, use the following command: - ATM0 [Enter] (Internal speaker 'Off') - 6.
+Save the configuration so it is used from power-up:

+AT&Y0&W0 [Enter] (Save the configuration and start up on it at power-up)

+Each command should return 'OK' (word response) or '0' (numeric response).
 If it doesn't, check the modem's manual to see if the command is supported.

-7. Close the terminal program and start the Alarm Center.
-8. Use a phone to ring the modem's number and check that it answers after three rings and attempts to make a connection.
-9. Have the base station send an alarm message to the Alarm Center.
+- 7. Close the terminal program and start the Alarm Center. - 8.
+Use a phone to ring the modem's number and check that it answers after three rings and attempts to make a connection. - 9.
+Have the base station send an alarm message to the Alarm Center.
 Check that the Alarm Center receives and processes it correctly.

+Configuring the Alarm Center PC

-Configuring the 1.
-Install the modem software drivers following the manufacturer's Alarm Center PC instructions (either an external or internal modem is suitable).
-2. Connect the modem to the PC and to a telephone line, using the cables provided with the modem.
-Select Start > Programs > Tait Programming Applications > TB8100 3.
-Alarm Center.
-4. Configure the Alarm Center to use the modem installed (use the online Help if required).
-Set up the PC's Internet settings to dial out for a connection (Control 5.
-Panel > Internet Settings) 6. - 5.
+- 1. Install the modem software drivers following the manufacturer's instructions (either an external or internal modem is suitable). - 2.
+Connect the modem to the PC and to a telephone line, using the cables provided with the modem. - 3.
+Select Start > Programs > Tait Programming Applications > TB8100 Alarm Center. - 4.
+Configure the Alarm Center to use the modem installed (use the online Help if required). - Set up the PC's Internet settings (Control Panel > Internet Options > Settings tab).
+Please refer to your Windows documentation for instructions.
+The Alarm Center can connect to an ISP via dial-up or via a LAN connection. - 6.
 Verify that the Alarm Center is operating by using a phone to call the Alarm Center.
-It should pick up after a few rings and attempt to make a connection.

-- Get a base station to send a test email (Diagnose > Reciter > Misc I/O) to check the communications path. - 8.
+It should pick up after a few rings and attempt to make a connection. - 7.
+Get a base station to send a test email (Diagnose > Reciter > Misc I/O) to check the communications path. - 8.
 Confirm that the email was received.